Smith-Ryan1/Ryan-Smith-Portfolio/_portfolio/Cyber Ethics and Law.md

 ### Whats next?
 I want to look more deeply at some of the different creative commons licenses as that seems to be a mess within itself.
 However, with the symbol system it uses it should not be too hard to differentiate the nuancies of each licence.
 I can only see me learning more about different copyleft and right policys as a benifit as I do not know when, not if but when, I will use open source material and I wish to attribute properly.

+# incident responce and evidence notes

+### First hour priorities
+During the first hour, you are trying to minimize damage as much as possible and then gather information about why this happened.
+My first priority is containment, find the infiltrator, close off any possible in points it could have, then close off its exits, trap it, contain it to one place.
+Figure out why it is here, what it was attempting to do, make sure there is no damage caused to the machine.
+Every bit of knowledge about a potentially reoccuring threat is helpful knowledge.

+• Incident # 55671

+• Timestamp (UTC) & Context: [2025-09-11 09:08 UTC] — Initial incident declaration: notified by [Sam Rivera/ Chief security analyst] that [Phishing emails were sent to staff to collect login credentials, using a fake dev webinar login ].
+Ticket created with [Phishing].

+• Authorization: [Sam Rivera / Chief security analyst] approved [blacklisting the sender] on [email services] for [four weeks, or until the email address provides non-malicious traffic].

+• Actions Taken: Ran [traceroute] on [PC 1]; collected [port of entry for malicious email]; isolated [PC 1] per approval

+• Evidence Captured: Item [email file] — SHA-256: [1b6ffed2deb904d1b42aa7072f1cb3c604f2aa8a3f85b4f2021121fc3837caae] — Why: [Email is directly linked to possible security breach as main culprit]

+• Chain of Custody: Stored at [PC Alpha]; access: [Sam Rivera/ 09:09, John Smith / 10:01]; transfer records kept.

+• Redaction: no redactions made, should one need to be made, keep an unredacted file.

+• Next Step: Recommend [ensure emails cannot be received from sender, ensure staff is aware to not share login credentials to sender] (handoff to Upper management staff)

+Hash can be utilized for artifacts to make sure changes that people say happened, actually do, and hold accountability for any unauthorized actions that took place.
+Store them in a very secure enviroment, so that only those with authorization can access the files, let alone change them.
+Redactions should occur on things that are not 100% nessesary, or out of scope.
+PII and such would just bog down the investigation.

+I want to look over some professional examples of first hour priorities in businesses, ultimately if I wish to be in this field I need to learn how to thing link a professional.
+That being said I do not believe my priorities are bad, knowledge is power, attacks are repeated.
+If you know everything there is to know about how to identify an attack, you can prevent it before anything bad happens.
+However, I would still like to learn more professional vocabulary to better refine my priority list.